Top 10 Payroll Challenges HR Teams Face & How To Fix

 • HR or accounts personnel calculate gross salary

-• Deduct taxes, PF, ESI, professional tax manually
+• Deduct taxes, PF, ESI, and professional tax manually

 • Prepare pay slips in spreadsheets